ChommakornS/weather-classification/README.md

 Some potential improvements for future versions include:

 - **Improved Confidence Calibration**: While the model achieves high accuracy, the confidence scores (sometimes showing 100%) could be better calibrated to reflect true predictive uncertainty
+- **Expanded Test Dataset**: Collect more diverse test examples to better evaluate real-world performance
+- **External Validation**: Test the model on completely independent datasets from different sources
 - **Adding More Weather Classes**: Expand beyond the current four classes to include fog, hail, cloud types, etc.
-- **Data Augmentation**: Increase dataset size through augmentation techniques to improve model robustness
+- **Advanced Data Augmentation**: Increase dataset size through more sophisticated augmentation techniques to improve model robustness
+- **Adversarial Testing**: Evaluate model performance on adversarially generated images to identify weaknesses
+- **Ensemble Methods**: Implement model ensembles to improve reliability and provide better uncertainty estimates
 - **Mobile Application**: Develop a mobile version for on-the-go weather classification
 - **Integration with Weather APIs**: Combine image classification with data from weather services for more comprehensive analysis
 - **Regional Adaptation**: Fine-tune models for different geographical regions with distinctive weather patterns

+## Known Issues and Troubleshooting

+- **High Confidence Outputs**: The model may display unrealistically high confidence (e.g., 100%) even when uncertain.
+This is a known limitation of softmax outputs in neural networks.
+- **Limited Generalization**: Performance may degrade significantly on images captured under different conditions than those in the training set.
+- **Edge Cases**: Certain mixed weather conditions (e.g., lightning during a sandstorm) may confuse the classifier.

 ## Acknowledgments